-The Draft 2023 San Francisco CMP is scheduled for public review at the November 29, 2023 meeting of the Transportation Authority's Citizens Advisory Committee.
-The Transportation Authority Board is also scheduled to consider approval of the 2023 CMP on December 5 and 12, 2023.
+The Draft 2023 San Francisco CMP has undergone public review at the November 29, 2023 meeting of the Transportation Authority's Citizens Advisory Committee.
+The Transportation Authority Board also approved the 2023 CMP on December 5 and 12, 2023.

 Congestion Management Agency Role & Responsibilities